AndrewHastings/emuterm/README.md

 unsupported capabilities at startup, but others may be ignored or partially passed through at runtime.

-- Handles only output control sequences, not input control sequences (e.g., as sent by arrow and function keys).
+- Function keys are not supported, but **emuterm** will try to translate arrow keys as defined by the "ku", "kd", "kr", "kl" capabilities.

 ## Additional Features